 The Commission and Court are charged with interpreting and applying a number of regional human rights instruments, which include:

 - African Charter on Human and Peoples’ Rights (“Banjul Charter”)

 - African Charter on the Rights and Welfare of the Child

-- Protocol to the African Charter on the Rights of Women
+- Protocol to the African Charter on the Rights of Women in Africa

 - African Charter on Democracy, Elections and Governance